 Cacio e pepe.

-Quintessentially Roman and totally void of faffyness.
+Quintessentially Roman.
 Pasta tossed with a finely grated pecorino romano, coarsely ground pepper and a splash of pasta water.
 The starch from the water combined with the cheese forms a thick, creamy white sauce which essentially looks like cream.
 You can literally fool yourself into a lower waist circumference.

 Sexy, smoky sauce made with guanciale, Pecorino Romana, black pepper, chilli and, most importantly, tomato.